AdobeDocs/commerce-php/src/pages/architecture/basics/security.md

 # Security

 The security of your data and digital experiences is our priority.
-To better protect {{site.data.var.ee}} and {{site.data.var.ce}} installations from the physical layer up, we have implemented hundreds of processes and controls to help us comply with [industry-accepted standards][1], regulations, and certifications.
+To better protect Adobe Commerce and Magento Open Source installations from the physical layer up, we have implemented hundreds of processes and controls to help us comply with [industry-accepted standards][1], regulations, and certifications.
 To help protect installations from the software layer down, we build in security measures that are based on the [Adobe Secure Product Lifecyle][2].

 Although there is no single way to eliminate all security risks, there are many steps you can take to harden your installations and make them a less attractive target for bad actors.
 The [Security Best Practices Guide][3] offers insight and practical guidelines to help protect all installations from security incidents.